-River and Reservoir
+River

-The Ayeyarwady River is the main river identified within the Project Area.
-Apart from Ayeyarwady River, a few reservoirs were also observed within the Project Area which provided aquatic habitats (Figure 4.27).
-The total area of the river and reservoir recorded within the Project Area was estimated to be approximately 24 km2.
-Vegetation record was not made for the river and reservoir as it was included in the record of adjacent habitats.
-Reservoir is regarded as a man-made habitat with low ecological value.
-For the river, it is considered as with medium ecological value / receptor sensitivity with regard to its naturalness and size.
+The Ayeyarwady River is the main river identified within the Project Area (Figure 4.26).
+The total area of the river within the Project Area was estimated to be approximately 3 km2.
+Vegetation record was not made for the river as it was included in the record of adjacent habitats.
+It is considered as with medium ecological value / receptor sensitivity with regard to its naturalness and size.

-A photographic record of river is shown in Figure 4.33.
+A photographic record of river is shown in Figure 4.32.